Varieties of Cereal and Flax for Alberta

 In the January 2022 publication, readers will notice the spring wheat check has changed from Carberry to AAC Brandon, the barley check has changed from AC Metcalfe to CDC Copeland, and the oat check has changed from CDC Dancer to CS Camden.
 These changes required long and careful planning.
-At least three years of trials in which the old and new check varieties are grown are required so there is sufficient overlapping data.
-Readers will notice that there are fewer station years of testing for the new check varieties.
-Data for the currently tested varieties reflect data generated based on the varieties which have generally been grown during the past three years.
+At least three years of trials, in which the old and new check varieties are grown together, are required to provide sufficient overlapping data.
+Readers will notice there are fewer station years of testing for the new check varieties.
+Data for the currently tested varieties reflect data generated based on the varieties that have generally been grown during the past three years.
 Data for the previously tested varieties were adjusted relative to the yield difference between the old and new check from the historical database.
-Since the new check varieties are higher yielding than the previous checks, readers will notice an overall decrease in the yield performance of all entries compared with historical publications.
+Since the new check varieties are higher yielding than the previous checks an overall decrease in the yield performance of all entries relative to the new checks will occur.

 The yield comparison tables have several features: